Navigating Digital Transformation, while assuring GxP Compliance

 GxP compliance is a cornerstone of the pharmaceutical and life sciences industries, ensuring products are safe, effective, and meet regulatory standards.
 Whether you’re working with GMP (Good Manufacturing Practice), GCP (Good Clinical Practice), or GLP (Good Laboratory Practice), compliance must be woven into your company’s digital strategy.

-• Annex 11: EU equivalent regulation of 21 CFR Part 11 for computerized systems.
+• EUDRALEX Vol 4, Annex 11: EU analogous regulation of 21 CFR Part 11 for computerized systems with an emphasis on GMP.

 • GAMP5: A framework for validating automated systems in a GxP environment.

-• ALCOA Plus: A data integrity framework ensuring data is attributable, legible, contemporaneous, original, accurate, complete, consistent, enduring and available.
+• ALCOA Plus: A data integrity framework ensuring data is attributable, legible, contemporaneous, original, accurate, complete, consistent, enduring and available assuring that the quality of all data (both paper and electronic) is appropriately considered throughout the data lifecycle of the process being transformed.

-As your organization scales up, integrating these into digital platforms like Veeva or a Clinical Trial Management System (CTMS) is critical to ensure compliance with global regulations.
+As your organization scales up, integrating these into the use digital platforms like Veeva or a Clinical Trial Management System (CTMS) is critical to ensure compliance with global regulations.

 Digital Transformation Challenges